Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Implicit Geo-Tex Representation

 \subsection{Basic Formulation}

-State-of-the-art deep implicit representations for 3D shapes, such as PIFu and TF, all represent texture and geometry using \emph{separate} implicit fields.
-However, geometry and texture are never fully disentangled in either PIFu or TF, as they both rely on the location of surface to diffuse the color into 3D space.
-This also leads to the fact that each texture field can only corresponds to one specific surface.
+State-of-the-art deep implicit representations for 3D objects, such as PIFu and TF, represent texture and geometry using \emph{separate} implicit fields.
+However, geometry and texture are never fully disentangled in either PIFu or TF, as they rely on the location of surface to diffuse the color into 3D space.
+It leads to the fact that each texture field can only corresponds to one specific surface.
 This could be problematic when surface geometry is not available and has to be inferred.
 If the inferred geometry is slightly different from the ground-truth, the surface texture extracted from the texture field could be erroneous.

 We believe that an ideal geo-tex representation should disentangle texture representation from geometry as uv mapping does and should be accord with the physical fact that texture only attaches to the 2D surface of the object.
-In particular, observing that vehicles are a class of objects that have a strong template prior, we extend DIT \cite{Zheng2021DIT} and propose a \emph{joint} geo-tex representation using deep implicit semantic templates.
-The key idea is to manipulate the implicit field of the vehicle template to represent vehicle geometry while embedding vehicle texture on the template surface.
-Mathematically, we denote the vehicle template surface with $\mathcal{S}_T$ and embed it into a signed distance function $F: \mathbb{R}^3\mapsto\mathbb{R}$, i.e.,
+In particular, observing that vehicles are a class of objects with a strong template prior, we extend DIT~\cite{Zheng2021DIT} and propose a \emph{joint} geo-tex representation using deep implicit semantic templates.
+The key idea is to manipulate the implicit field of the vehicle template to represent vehicle geometry while embedding texture on the 2-manifold of the template surface.
+Mathematically, we denote the vehicle template surface with $\mathcal{S}_T$ as the level set of a signed distance function $F: \mathbb{R}^3\mapsto\mathbb{R}$, i.e. $ F(\bm{q})=0$, where $\bm{q}\in\mathbb{R}^3$ denotes a 3D point.
+Then our representation can be formulated as: